devopswhizz/intro-to-terraform/README.md

-# intro-to-terraform
-Introduction to Terraform
+# An Introduction to Terraform Sample Code

+## License

+Please see [LICENSE](/LICENSE) for details on how the code in this repo is licensed.